AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/patient-ident-1-intro.md

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
 <ul>
-  <li>country of birth is sent in the extension <a href="http://hl7.org/fhir/R4/extension-patient-birthplace.html">patient-birthPlace</a></li>
+  <li>country of birth is sent in <a href="StructureDefinition-patient-ident-1-definitions.html#Patient.extension:birthPlace">extension:birthPlace</a></li>
-  <li>a local identifier, when there isn't a local identifier namespace available, is sent with a <a href="http://ns.electronichealth.net.au/id/hpio-scoped/service-provider-individual/1.0/index.html">HPI-O scoped</a> or <a href="http://ns.electronichealth.net.au/id/abn-scoped/service-provider-individual/1.0/index.html">ABN-scoped</a> identifier namespace (see the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/wiki/Frequently-Asked-Questions">FAQ</a> for more information)</li>
+  <li>a local identifier is sent with a <a href="http://ns.electronichealth.net.au/id/hpio-scoped/service-provider-individual/1.0/index.html">HPI-O scoped</a> or <a href="http://ns.electronichealth.net.au/id/abn-scoped/service-provider-individual/1.0/index.html">ABN-scoped</a> identifier namespace if there isn't a local namespace available (see the <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/wiki/Frequently-Asked-Questions">FAQ</a> for more information)</li>
-  <li>an IHI conforms to the ihiNumber Identifier slice and a maximum of one will be sent</li>
+  <li>an IHI conforms to the <a href="StructureDefinition-patient-ident-1-definitions.html#Patient.identifier:ihiNumber">identifier:ihiNumber</a> slice and a maximum of one is sent</li>
   <li>an Australian address conforms to <a href="http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html">AU Base Address</a></li>
-  <li>generalPractitioner will be sent as a PractitionerRole, unless a practitioner is not able to be nominated, in that case an Organization is sent instead</li>
+  <li>generalPractitioner is sent as a PractitionerRole, unless a practitioner is not able to be nominated, in that case an Organization is sent instead</li>
 </ul>

 When sending communication preferences for a patient the guidance in the following table applies.